In this post you’ll learn all about how to use pictures in PowerPoint and where to find them online.

-Using pictures in your presentations seems like a very basic skill.
-But there are a few key things that even the most advanced PowerPoint users don’t know...things to look out for.
+In short, using pictures in your presentations seems like a very basic skill, but there are a few key things that even the most advanced PowerPoint users don’t know..

 Plus, there are a ton of cool advanced tricks for working with them.
 Learn all the cool things you can do with PowerPoint pictures here.